Term limits in the United States: Overturned or repealed state legislative term limits

 Legislative term limits have been repealed or overturned in six states.
-Term limits for state legislatures were adopted by Idaho and Utah in 1994, but repealed by their respective legislatures in 2002 (Idaho) and 2003 (Utah).
+Term limits for state legislatures were adopted by Idaho and Utah in 1994, but repealed by their legislatures in 2002 and 2003 respectively.
 Term limits adopted in four states were struck down as unconstitutional by the state supreme courts in those states: in Massachusetts, Washington and Wyoming, the court ruled that term limits could not be enacted by statute, and could only be enacted by an amendment to the state constitution; the Oregon Supreme Court ruled that the Oregon initiative establishing term limits violated the single-subject rule.

 Municipal term limits

 Some localities impose term limits for local office.
 Among the 20 most populous U.S. cities: